daos-stack/daos/design/incr_reint_design.md

 ## Implementation Phases

-The design is delivered in the following phases:
+The design is delivered in four phases.
+Each phase yields a working system: phase 1 alone provides incremental reintegration for pools without container changes or punches during the exclusion, and every later phase removes one restriction or adds one optimization without altering the on-disk state or protocols introduced by the phases before it.

-1. **Phase 1: Global stable epoch reporting and synchronization.** Implement the local stable epoch calculation, the IV-based reporting to the PS leader, the global stable epoch calculation on the leader, and its broadcast and persistent storage on each target.
+1. **Phase 1: Global stable epoch and incremental migration.**
+   1. Implement the local stable epoch calculation, the IV-based reporting to the PS leader, the global stable epoch calculation on the leader, and its broadcast and persistent storage on each target.
-2. **Phase 2: Incremental migration from the stable epoch.** Change reintegration to enumerate and migrate data starting from the stored global stable epoch instead of from epoch 0.
+   2. Change reintegration to enumerate and migrate data starting from the stored global stable epoch instead of from epoch 0.
-3. **Phase 3: Container recovery process.** Implement the container list distribution and the two-way reconciliation of the container shards on the reintegrating targets.
+2. **Phase 2: Container recovery process.**
+   1. Implement the container list distribution through the `POOL_RECOV_CONT` collective RPC and the two-way reconciliation of the container shards on the reintegrating targets.
+   2. Implement the `recov_cont` pool property and the retry on a container create or destroy that races with recovery.
-4. **Phase 4: Object, key and record punch process.** Extend the scan, the migration enumeration and the puller to discover and replay punches inside the migrated range; add tier-1 punch retention to VOS aggregation; add the punch tree, the tier-2 downgrade and the full-migration fallback; implement the tier transition policy.
+3. **Phase 3: Object, key and record punch process.**
+   1. Extend the scan, the migration enumeration and the puller to discover and replay punches inside the migrated range.
+   2. Add tier 1 punch retention to VOS aggregation.
+   3. Add the punch tree, the tier 2 downgrade and the full-migration fallback of the affected objects.
+   4. Add the tier 3 container punch watermark, the full rebuild required scan status and the re-scheduling of the reintegration in full-reintegration mode.
+   5. Implement the tier transition policy driven by the pool space pressure levels, with hysteresis.
+   6. Add the leader-driven release of punch evidence through the release bit of the stable epoch broadcast.
-5. **Phase 5: Fast reintegration mode.** Add the container maximum write epoch and the container maximum migration version to the VOS container extension record and maintain them from the update, punch and migration paths; collect the reintegrating target stable epoch in the container recovery reply and carry it into the scan request; persist the map version of the last object layout version change; implement the layout precondition check on the leader and the per-target scan and reclaim skips.
+4. **Phase 4: Fast reintegration mode.**
+   1. Add the container maximum write epoch and the container maximum migration version to the VOS container extension record and maintain them from the update, punch and migration paths.
+   2. Collect the reintegrating target stable epoch in the container recovery reply, add the query-only variant of the recovery RPC, and carry the value in the scan request.
+   3. Persist the map version of the last object layout version change in the pool service.
+   4. Implement the layout precondition check on the leader and the per-target scan and reclaim skips.

 ## Compatibility and On-Disk Impact